-All across the country advocates are taking action to help children and their mothers address the impact of violence and abuse.
-Since the 1980’s advocates have been exploring different methods of serving children and there are many lessons to learn from.
+All across the country advocates, social service programs, health clinics, child welfare agencies and other providers are taking action to help children and their parents address the impact of violence and abuse.
+Since the 1980’s providers have been exploring different methods of serving children and there are many lessons to learn from.
 Whether you are doing group work, individual work, play therapies, collaboration or recreation, there are lessons to learn.
-The four sites that have received funding under the FVPSA Expanding Capacity for Children program are implementing various programming for children but some similar themes have emerged.
-They recently had an opportunity to come together, share experiences and learn from one another.
-Here’s a few things they want you to know:
+The 12 sites that have received funding under the FVPSA SSAPC program are implementing various programming for children but some similar themes have emerged.
+Here are a few themes that have emerged:

 - Leadership, Relationships and Culture matter

 - Not all kids need clinical services, but all need advocacy

 - Research and Evaluation don’t have to be scary

 - Trauma informed Care applies to Advocates too

 - Sustainability of programming should be considered early on

 In almost every community that is implementing programming for children or collaboration efforts with child protection, similar themes seem to re-emerge.
 Of course, there will always be unique differences given demographics, geography, size of programming etc- but many communities can find similarities and can pass on wisdom to other programs.

 Leadership.
 We all know that leadership matters and that different types of leadership exist.
 Almost all programs say that they need the Directors of their program to be on board if something is to truly succeed, but what are some other examples of good leadership?
 One advocate talked about how her excitement (leadership) for the project got the best of her and she found herself steamrolling over people to get them to do the right thing.
 Once she realized that wasn’t effective, she had to look at herself and do a course correction.
 That’s leadership.
 She noticed dramatic positive changes in the advocates practice with children once she slowed down and met them where they were at.